HuskyChaos/writeup-b3dr0ck/README.md

 ![sudo-l-2](./sudo-l-2.png)

 2. Going for the first one first.
-3. using "sudo base64 filename" will give us a base64 encoded text.
+3. using "sudo base64 filename" gave me a base64 encoded text.
-4. Decoding it will give us another base32 encoded text
+4. Decoding it gave me another base32 encoded text
-5. Again decoding it gives us a base64 encoded file.
+5. Again decoding it gave me a base64 encoded file.
+6. After final base64 decode i got a hash.
-6. Using hash-identifier for the last one shows that it is a md5 encrypted text.
+7. Using hash-identifier for the last one shows that it is a md5 hash.
-7. Using crackstation for this one and we got the root password.
+8. Using crackstation for this one and i got the root password.
-8. "su root" enter the password and we have rooted the machine.😁
+9. "su root" enter the password and i rooted the machine.😁